sobotka/bassam-test/README.md

    * Six Stops Over = Red        = 1.139491214E+1 SL 6.994287888E-1 N
    * High Clipping = White       = 1.629174024E+1 SL 1.000000000E+0 N

+**Eeek!
+Now my render looks awful!**
+When you use the -10+6.5 view LUT you'll find that your rendered output looks flat, washed out and desaturated.
+This is because the view has a logarithmic contrast curve which looks nowhere near the usual S-shaped contrast curve you find in the default sRGB view.
+The goal of this view is not providing a perceptually uniform image, but visual data about the exposure along the captured 16.5 stops from your scene's dynamic range.
+With this log view you'll be able to judge your lighting better, and determine whether your scene is properly exposed or not.
+It takes some time to get used to work with this kind of data, but meanwhile you can use one of the available sharpener looks that will apply a more perceptually uniform (hence more familiar) appearance.
+You can also use the false-color looks to get a visual representation of the exposure of your scene (where is middle gray, what is overexposed and underexposed, etc.)
+Keep in mind that in the lighting stage you're only taking care of the correct light exposure on your scene, not the final look.
+Once your scene is properly lit, you can accomplish the desired look through grading.

 **Help!
 Grading is tricky!**

 The following is a brief list of cautionary bits for imagers while working on scene referred data: